dlin303/ApolloClientDemoProject/README.md

 1. yarn install
 2. yarn start -> 'a' to run on Android emulator
 3. Click 'Click Here' button
-4. Observe that the console.log for typePolicy is invoked "TypePolicy Invoked: Returning computed value for code: pt {some random number}"
+4. Observe whether we return `undefined` in the read policy for `code` for any number of languages
-5. Observe the country language code + random number rendered on screen
+5. Observe the country language code and testField value on the string ex: 'sp --- This is a test string'
-6. Hit back button to pop component off react-navigation stack
-7. Click 'Click Here' button again.

 Expected Behavior:
-- Type Policy console.log is reprinted with new random number
-- New random number appears next to language code on screen
+- regardless of whether `undefined` is returned in the read policy of `code`, testField should always return `This is a test string` consistently

 Actual Behavior:
-- Type Policy console.log is not invoked
-- Same random number as before is displayed
+- If there's at least 1 instance of `code` which returns `undefined`, then all the @client fields from Apollo return `undefined`